Root certificate: DigiNotar hack of 2011

-China Internet Network Information Center (CNNIC) Issuance of Fake Certificates
+China Internet Network Information Center (CNNIC) issuance of fake certificates

 In 2009, an employee of the China Internet Network Information Center (CNNIC) applied to Mozilla to add CNNIC to Mozilla's root certificate list and was approved.
 Later, Microsoft also added CNNIC to the root certificate list of Windows.

 In 2015, many users chose not to trust the digital certificates issued by CNNIC because an intermediate CA issued by CNNIC was found to have issued fake certificates for Google domain names and raised concerns about CNNIC's abuse of certificate issuing power.

-On April 2, 2015, Google announced that it no longer recognized the electronic certificate issued by CNNIC. on April 4, following Google, Mozilla also announced that it no longer recognized the electronic certificate issued by CNNIC. in August 2016, the official website of CNNIC had abandoned the root certificate issued by itself and replaced it with the certificate issued by DigiCert-issued certificate.
+On April 2, 2015, Google announced that it no longer recognized the electronic certificate issued by CNNIC.
+On April 4, following Google, Mozilla also announced that it no longer recognized the electronic certificate issued by CNNIC.

-WoSign and StartCom: Issuing fake and backdating certificates
+WoSign and StartCom: Issuing fake and backdated certificates

 In 2016, WoSign, China's largest CA certificate issuer owned by Qihoo 360 and its Israeli subsidiary StartCom, were denied recognition of their certificates by Google.
+Microsoft removed the relevant certificates in 2017.

-WoSign and StartCom revealed to have issued hundreds of certificates with the same serial number in just five days, as well as issuing backdating certificates.
-WoSign and StartCom even issued a fake GitHub certificate.
+WoSign and StartCom issued hundreds of certificates with the same serial number in just five days, as well as issuing backdated certificates.
+In 2016, a system administrator in Florida was able to get WoSign and StartCom to issue fake certificates for multiple GitHub domains.

-Microsoft also said in 2017 that they would remove the relevant certificates offline, but in February 2021 users still reported that certificates from WoSign and StartCom were still effective in Windows 10 and could only be removed manually.